SofiaAbal/dlp/README.md

 In this paragraph we will show how to use all the functions implemented for each exercise.
 All the examples shown next (and more), can be found in the _examples.txt_ file.

 ### Multi-line expressions
 For this exercise, only the file _main.ml_ was modified, because we decided to directly manipulate the string the user writes.
-For this, we created a new function called _read\_multi\_lines_, which retrieves every line the user writes on the interpreter, trims and processes it, so if reads a non empty line that doesn't finish with ";" (no need for ";;", it will stop with just one semicolon), it will concat it to a new instruction string.
+For this, we created a new function called _read\_multi\_lines_, which retrieves every line the user writes on the interpreter, trims and processes it, so if reads a non empty line that doesn't finish with ";;", it will concat it to a new instruction string.
 Then, we call this new function from the _top\_level\_loop_ function.
 This way, a multi-line expression is allowed.

 ### Internal fixed point combiner